GuilhermeGervin/freecodecamp/README.md

 # freecodecamp

-This is the first certification excercise in the FreeCodeCamp.
+Here's the course exercises of the Responsive Web Design at freeCodeCamp.